owasp-dep-scan/dep-scan/README.md

 ### Server mode

 dep-scan and cdxgen could be run in server mode.
-Use the included docker compose file to get started.
+Use the included docker-compose file to get started.

 ```bash
 git clone https://github.com/owasp-dep-scan/dep-scan